JMcKesey/multithreaded-encryptor/README.md

    ```bash
    ./encrypt_decrypt
    ```

+## 🔬 Testing
+A python script has been provided in order to conduct your own testing, simply specify the directory in which you would like to place your randomly generated files.

 ## ⏳ Future Plans
 * ✅ AES encryption support only using STL
 * 🌐 QT6 GUI for non-technical users